-Certain courses, for example, American government or those in American Constitutional law, are normally selected by the preponderance of law school candidates not only at Hiram but elsewhere.
-Professor Koritansky can also provide helpful advice towards a student’s deciding intelligently and realistically where to apply.
+Hiram offers students opportunities to prepare for law school admission.
+Certain courses, such as American government or those in American Constitutional law, are normally selected by the preponderance of law school candidates not only at Hiram but elsewhere.

 At their own initiative and under the auspices of the pre-law adviser, Hiram students have formed their own pre-law club, which has the authority to request funds from student government in order to sponsor various activities.
 These include excursions to pre-law “caravans” at neighboring schools to meet representatives from law schools and on-campus gatherings with current law students and practicing lawyers, judges and paralegals.

 Hiram faculty are eager to advise students on identifying law schools that are a fit and assisting them in the application processes.
 The Career Center serves as clearinghouse for application forms, catalogues, handbooks, and other printed materials of use to law school candidates.

 For more information, contact John Koritansky, Ph.D., at 330.569.5144 or firstname.lastname@example.org.

 The minor in public leadership combines interdisciplinary teaching and experience to prepare students for careers of service in multiple publics.
 The minor in public leadership is a curricular element of the The Garfield Institute of Public Leadership whose mission is to prepare students for leadership in matters of public policy, foreign and domestic.